betodev90/Knetik-Test/questions.md

     I propose the following:
     * Using Caching that is a common technique used to increase the responsiveness of APIs.
+    * Change some things that I explain in the next question.

 5.)
 Please describe yourself using JSON.